ADHD is a Medical Condition that Affects the Functioning of Neurotransmitters in the Brain.

 What ADHD medications do is specifically “simulate” the neurotransmitters in the brain.

 How Dopamine Works

-Stimulating the dopamine receptors in the brain increases the dopamine available in the brain.
-With an increased dopamine level the brain is now better balanced and ready to complete the tasks of the day!
+Stimulating the dopamine receptors in the brain increases the dopamine available.
+With an increased dopamine level, the brain is now better balanced and ready to complete the tasks of the day!

-The prescribed medications need to be the right medication at the right dose, delivered at the right time and taken consistently to get maximum benefits with minimal side effects.
+The prescribed medications need to be the right medication at the correct dose, delivered at the right time, and taken consistently to get maximum benefits with minimal side effects.

 And medication is not the whole answer.

 ADHD is a 24/7 disorder.
 While medications work fairly quickly, the best solution is a comprehensive approach that combines medicine with other “tools”—other tools such as using a planner system effectively, creating systems and structures to follow, etc.

 Comments?
 I love reading your comments and replying!
 Please feel free to leave your comments below.